 Apart from the need to abide by all legal obligations around health and safety, there is also a clear moral obligation for employers to protect employees from harm.

-This guide outlines health and safety considerations and measures for employers as they plan for employees returning to their workplaces.
+This guide outlines health and safety considerations and measures for employers as they plan for employees returning to their workplaces (where working from home is not possible).
 This guide also suggests how HR, occupational safety and health (OSH) and other functions can work together to achieve this.

 Health and safety and people management responsibilities